jeffenon/sql-mintclassics/README.md

     out of the four warehouses used by the company.
   * The number of products to be redistributed across the other warehouses will be lesser since the South warehouse has the lowest current inventory
-  * The company's average shipping time might decrease since the South warehouse has the lowest shipping time.
-This is assuming that the other warehouses perform similarly despite the closing of the South warehouse.
 * Consider investigating what interval of Inventory-to-Sales ratio is the best for the company and maintain the inventory accordingly.
 This would decrease the overall warehouse capacity of all the warehouses because of the removal of excess stocks.
 * Consider dropping the 1985 Toyota Supra from the product line.
 This product has not made any sales and there are 7733 in stock.